AndusDEV/MCMEL/README.md

 Simply enable or disable it based on which editions you want to appear in the launcher.

 ![screenshot](repo-screenshots/settings.png)

+## How to update MCMEL:

+1. Download the new version from [GitHub Releases](https://github.com/andusdev/mcmel/releases)
+2. Unzip the new version
+3. Replace the new games_config.json with the old one from your old MCMEL installation
+4. Start MCMEL!

 ## How to configure the editions?

 In **Settings**, you will find sections for each edition.
 Every edition has different things to setup: